Join Us On Facebook

 Pixel Rate

-The GeForce GTX 460 (OEM) will be a small bit (more or less 17%) better at AA than the GeForce GTX 275, and also will be able to handle higher screen resolutions without slowing down too much. (explain)
+The GeForce GTX 460 (OEM) should be a small bit (more or less 17%) better at full screen anti-aliasing than the GeForce GTX 275, and should be capable of handling higher resolutions without slowing down too much. (explain)

 GeForce GTX 460 (OEM) 20800 Mpixels/sec